By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 The view expenditure trend feature allows the user to view monthly expenditure trend for a year.

-This feature is facilitated by AnalyticsFeatureParser
+This feature is facilitated by AnalyticsFeatureParser, ExpenditureTrendCommandParser, and ExpenditureTrendCommand.

 The argument supported by this feature is: